Diagnosing & self-care for ME/CFS

 Self-care for ME/CFS

 Currently there is no specific treatment for ME/CFS.
-Managing your activity level, good self-care and getting help with symptoms can improve your quality of life.
+But managing your activity level, good self-care and getting help with symptoms can improve your quality of life.
 Consider trying the following things:

 - Learn about ME/CFS and consider joining a local or online support group.

-- Reduce your activity level enough to limit your chances of getting PEM symptoms.
-It helps to keep an activity and symptom diary to find the right level for you and to identify any patterns.
+- Be aware that exercise doesn't cure ME/CFS.
+If you get post-exertional malaise, you need to reduce your activity level enough to limit your chances of getting PEM.
+It helps to keep an activity and symptom diary for a while to find the right level for you and to identify any patterns.
 Be aware that your level can change from day to day.

 - Use your energy wisely, as your energy store is limited.
 Plan your activities, prioritising the things that are important to you.
 Plan rest before and after a more energy consuming activity such as a social event.

-- Ask about support.
-Many people with ME/CFS can't work or go to school.
-If you can't work or can only work reduced hours, talk to your GP to find out if you are eligible to go onto a benefit.
-Children might try distance education if they are struggling to attend school.
-Talk to your child’s school and GP about this.
+- Ask for support.
+Many people with ME/CFS cannot work or go to school.
+If you cannot work or can only work reduced hours, talk to your general practice team about income support and workplace accommodations.
+If children are struggling to attend school, talk to your school and general practice team about options for distance education or taking a break.

-- If orthostatic intolerance is a problem and you have normal or low blood pressure, it may help to eat more salt.
-Drink plenty of fluids.
+- If orthostatic intolerance is a problem, drink plenty of fluids.
 Some people may find compression clothing helpful.

 Medication and other help for ME/CFS